Tenneti Viswanadham: Political works

 Viswanadham was elected to the Madras Legislative Assembly in 1937.
 During 1951 he served as the leader of the Opposition in the Madras Assembly.
 He was elected to 4th Lok Sabha from Visakhapatnam constituency.
 He served as the Minister for Finance and Law for Andhra State after the state was carved out of Madras Presidency.

 Viswanadham successfully contested in Visakhapatnam seat to the Madras Legislative Assembly in 1952 from Kisan Mazdoor Praja Party.
 In 1955, he contested in Madugula and lost to Donda Sreerama Murty.
 In 1962, he contested for both Madugula and Visakhapatnam seats.
-However, he successfully won in Madugula, and lost in Visakhapatnam to Ankitam Venkata Bhanoji Rao.
-In 1967, he contested to both parliament and assembly from Visakhapatnam Lok Sabha constituency as well as Visakhapatnam-I Assembly constituency as an Independent candidate and successfully won both the seats.
+He won in Madugula and lost in Visakhapatnam to Ankitam Venkata Bhanoji Rao.
+In 1967, he contested to both parliament and assembly from Visakhapatnam Lok Sabha constituency as well as Visakhapatnam-I Assembly constituency as an Independent candidate and won both the seats.

 Recognitions

 A five rupee stamp in his name was released on 10 November 2004 by Department of Posts, India.